 5 benefits of drinking water:

-- Water aids to regulate the body temperature.
+- Water aids in regulating the body temperature.

 - It soothes and lubricates the joints.